Mark Ehrenfried

 Mark Christopher Paul Ehrenfried ([ˈeːʀənfʁiːt]; born 24 June 1991) is a German pianist and composer.
 He has published five albums and performed concerts worldwide.
-In Germany, he is especially known for his childhood TV appearances, for his collaborations with pop-music producer Jack White, as well as for touring with the East-German rock band The Puhdys.
-Recently, Ehrenfried performs piano music of the Norwegian Romantic composer Christian Sinding.
+In Germany, he is especially known for his childhood TV appearances, his collaborations with pop-music producer Jack White, and his performances with the East-German rock band The Puhdys.
+In recent years, Ehrenfried has performed the piano music of Norwegian Romantic composer Christian Sinding.
 Ehrenfried also holds speeches about Christianity, music, values and culture.
 He describes himself as a Christian conservative.

 Early life

-Mark Ehrenfried was born 24 June 1991 in Berlin and grew up as an only child in a single-parent household.
+Mark Ehrenfried was born 24 June 1991 in Berlin.
+He grew up as an only child in a single-parent household.
 He attempted to play a piano when he was three years old and took up piano lessons by the age of 4.

 Career

-In July 1999, Ehrenfried performed his first full-length piano-solo concert at The Meistersaal Berlin, after which numerous TV - show appearances, interviews and a first CD album publication with Hänssler Classic followed.
-In 2001, Ehrenfried held a speech, honouring the social work of the singer Peter Maffay, and presented him with the German MDR / RBB annual TV award.
+In July 1999, Ehrenfried performed his first full-length piano-solo concert at The Meistersaal Berlin.
+After this, he appeared on multiple TV shows and released his first album with Hänssler Classic.
+In 2001, Ehrenfried held a speech, honoring the social work of the singer Peter Maffay, and presented him with the German MDR / RBB annual TV award.